almazka-code/almazka-code/README.md

 ## Hi there 👋, my name is Olga!

 I am а Frontend Developer with commercial development experience.
 I approach tasks responsibly — I keep deadlines and write quality code.
-I can work in a team and understand other people's code.
+I can work in a team, independently, and understand other people's code.
 I regularly improve my knowledge of React and learn new technologies to improve myself as a specialist.

 ## My technology stack 🤺